 About Social Security Disability

 If you have limited income and are facing a long-term disability, Social Security benefits may also be an option.
 In order to qualify, you will have to meet the SSA’s definition of disability and have a sufficient work history.
 If you don’t have long-term disability coverage or your coverage has been denied, Social Security may be your only option for steady income.
-A knowledgeable Maryland long-term disability lawyer can review your case and let you know whether you qualify.
+A knowledgeable Washington DC or Maryland long-term disability lawyer can review your case and let you know whether you qualify.

-Call Baltimore Long Term Disability Lawyer Emmett B. Irwin
+Call Washington DC and Baltimore Long Term Disability Lawyer Emmett B. Irwin

 If you’re disabled and unable to work, your future is at stake.
 Maryland LTD attorney Emmett B. Irwin understands the challenges you’re facing and will work tirelessly to get you the benefits you deserve.
 You don’t have to navigate the disability maze on your own – visit us online or call us at 443-839-0818 to schedule a free consultation today.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.